teamILLO/Stockin/design_and_planning.md

 ## Testing Plan<br />

 - **Unit testing**<br />Every component, reducer, and module should be tested automatically.
-We will test frontend(react, redux) with Jest and Enzyme, and backend(django) with python unit test.
+We will test frontend(react, redux) with Jest and React testing library, and backend(django) with python unit test.
 These tests should reach 80% coverage.<br />

 - **Functional testing**<br />Every API should be tested.
 We will test frontend(react, redux) with Jest and Enzyme, and backend(django) with python unit test.
 These tests should reach 80% coverage.<br />